Are you struggling to decide between Kajabi and Thinkific? Do you want to figure out which one is right for you? If yes, then you’ll love this guide.

 You can also pin a specific post to the top of your feed and send information to your members at any time.

-The user needs to take the initiative to start a discussion by selecting the “Discussion” button in the course player itself before they can leave a comment.
+So, a user needs to take the initiative to start a discussion by selecting the “Discussion” button in the course player itself before they can leave a comment.

 Further, this feature is hard to use on the go because the icon to start a discussion is really small and hard to see on mobile devices.